A Whole-house Approach

 Building tight is simple in principle, but it can be challenging to do well, particularly for homes that are built piece-by-piece on a jobsite.
 At Unity, we complete much of the air sealing for our homes in the controlled conditions of our shop, where well-trained team members use high performance tapes and gaskets to air seal panels, and around windows and doors.

 After our crew raises the shell of the home on site, we typically conduct a blower door test to measure and reduce the amount of air leakage between inside and out.

 Continuous Fresh Air

-Unlike a simple bath fan, which creates a negative pressure when it exhausts air from the house, our ventilation systems maintain balanced pressure by bringing in fresh air equal to the amount of stale, moist air being exhausted.
+Unlike a simple bath fan, which creates a negative pressure by exhausting air from the house, our ventilation systems maintain balanced pressure by bringing in fresh air equal to the amount of stale, moist air being exhausted.
 The beauty of these systems is that they recover heat from the air going out, and transfer it to the air coming in—hence the term “heat recovery ventilation,” or HRV.
 The air coming into the home is fresh, tempered and filtered—in other words, healthy.

 Careful material selection, airtight construction and continuous ventilation result in healthy indoor air quality in every Unity Home.